RocketSmash9000/IATL/README.md

 - Controller is also supported since v0.1.2-beta

 ## System requirements
-- Any Windows version (XP or higher).
+- Any Windows/Linux/MacOS version.
-- At least 1GB of RAM for it to run smooth.
+- At least 1GB of RAM for it to run smoothly.
 - A PC.
 - A player.
 - GEFORCE/NVIDIA GTX/RTX 650 (can be lower.
-Use carefully as it might be unstable).
+Use carefully as it might cause an fps drop).
 - A keyboard and a mouse (or a controller).

-A headset is recommended.
+Use of headsets is recommended.

 ## Other stuff